Cornplanter: War chief

 When the American Revolutionary War began in 1775, Cornplanter urged the Seneca to remain neutral.
 He is reported to have said, "War is war.
 Death is death.
 A fight is a hard business."

-Initially, both the British and the Americans also wanted the Iroquois to remain neutral.
-As the war progressed, however, the British began encouraging the Iroquois to "take up the hatchet," while the Americans sought their continued neutrality.
+Initially, both the British and the Americans also wanted the Haudenosaunee to remain neutral.
+As the war progressed, however, the British began encouraging the Haudenosaunee to "take up the hatchet," while the Americans sought their continued neutrality.
 In July 1777, the Seneca met with John Butler, a deputy superintendent in the British Indian Department at Irondequoit to discuss whether to abandon their neutrality.
 Although Cornplanter strongly opposed becoming involved, the Seneca eventually agreed to actively support the British against the Americans.
 Cornplanter honoured that decision.

-Because of the status of the Seneca as "elder brothers" among the Iroquois, most of the Iroquois Confederacy followed suit.
+Because of the status of the Seneca as "elder brothers" among the Haudenosaunee, most of the Haudenosaunee Confederacy followed suit.
 The Oneida and the Tuscarora, however, strongly influenced by the missionaries such as Samuel Kirkland, resolved to support the Americans instead.
 Cornplanter and Sayenqueraghta were named as war chiefs of the four nations that allied with the British: the Mohawk, Seneca, Onondaga and Cayuga.

 During the Siege of Fort Stanwix in August 1777, Cornplanter played a significant role in the ambush of a column of Patriot militia and Oneida at the Battle of Oriskany.
 In 1778, he joined forces with John Butler and Butler's Rangers at the 1778 Battle of Wyoming in what is now Northeastern Pennsylvania.
 Roughly 300 Patriot militia and Continentals were killed in what is commonly known as the Wyoming Massacre.
 The battle was followed by widespread looting and burning throughout the Wyoming Valley but non-combatants were not harmed.